gamalkevin/linux-hub/Linux_Basics/git-setup.md

 cd ~/Projects/linux-hub
 ```

-We've succesfully set up git on your local machine, and it's ready to go.
-If you're still interested, you can continue on reading.
+We've succesfully set up git on our local machine, and it's ready to go.
+If you're still interested, you can continue on reading on how I prepopulate the folders for categorizing future docum

+---

-## Populating the repo
+## Prepopulating the repo
 Since I'm going to be using this repo as my **Linux Knowledge Hub**, I figure it's better to setup the folders from now.

 However, git doesn't support pushing empty folders.
 So I'll be creating placeholder README.md (*which themselves are using a same template*) in every folder category.